 Lectotype : Meta.sp.mal I/skczoo/1001b-f

-Natural Infections of this metacercariae were found in 9 out of 59 (15.25%) dragonfly nymphs of Gomphidae and 8 of 61 (13.1%) Libellulid nymphs.
-Mean Intensity of this metacercariae is 4 in Gomphidae and 6 in Libellulidae
+Natural Infections of this metacercaria were found in 9 out of 59 (15.25%) dragonfly nymphs of Gomphidae and 8 of 61 (13.1%) Libellulid nymphs.
+Mean Intensity of this metacercaria is 4 in Gomphidae and 6 in Libellulidae

 Description(Fig.1c)

 Metacercariae were found free in the body cavity.
 Metacercariae greenish due to the contents of the caeca; Body oval, tegument apinose, measures 400-555 x 231-285 (49 x 260) in size.
 Oral sucker round 77-108 (91) in diameter.
 Ventral sucker smaller than oral sucker, post-equatorial, round, 55-69(61) in diameter.
 Mouth sub-terminal, leads to short pre-pharynx; pharynx globular and muscular, 37- 60 (47); oesophagus moderately long 32-38.6(34.52); caecas hortand stumpy, greenish in colour, 77-117x 31.45 (106 x 43) in length and width.
 Excretory bladder V-shaped, extend up to the region of ventral sucker and filled with excretory granules, 116-176 x 124-180 (163 x173) in size.
 Reproductive rudiments are not developed.
-The present metacercaria needs further studies to reveal its systematic studies.
-The present metacercariae can be compared with metacerciare reported from this region but due greenish contents of its caeca and in morphometrical details it is found distinct from others so it reported here as new species.
+The present metacercaria needs further studies to reveal its systematic studies and can be compared with metacercaria reported from this region. but due greenish contents of its caeca and in morphometrical details it is found distinct from others so it reported here as new species.
 Life cycle studies are required to species confirmations.
 So, it is reported here as Metacercaria sp.I malampuzha

+Infestation

+Table 1, 2, 3 and their interpretation

 Table1.
 Prevalence, mean intensity and mean abundance of trematode metacercariae in dragonfly nymphs